-Calculate the latitudinal or longitudinal centre for each year/month combination in files.
-This applies to each file in an ensemble.
+centre: Calculate the latitudinal or longitudinal centre for each year/month combination in files.

-- by (str) Set to 'latitude' if you want the latitiduinal centre calculated. 'longitude' for longitudinal. - by_area (bool) If the variable is a value/m2 type variable, set to True, otherwise set to False.
+- by (str) Set to 'latitude' if you want the latitudinal centre calculated. 'longitude' for longitudinal. - by_area (bool) If the variable is a value/m2 type variable, set to True, otherwise set to False.